NUR1120 Social Determinants of Health

 On completion of this course students will be able to:

-- Demonstrate an understanding of health and illness within contemporary health care approaches in Australia (including health promotion and illness prevention) and determinant of health which may influence health and wellbeing of individuals and communities (ANMC Competencies 2.3, 7.1, 9.5)
+- Demonstrate an understanding of health and illness within contemporary health care approaches in Australia (including health promotion and illness prevention) and determinant of health which may influence the health and wellbeing of individuals and communities (ANMC Competencies 2.3, 7.1, 9.5)

 - Apply understanding of a determinants of health approach to individuals for the purpose of providing holistic care from a lifespan perspective (ANMC Competency 2.3)